 - 2 tbsp unsweetened cocoa Preferably organic.

-- optional: sweetener to taste For instance, maple syrup, liquid stevia, monk fruit sweetener, allulose, etc.
+- sweetener to taste for instance, a keto sweetener like Besti, liquid stevia, monk fruit sweetener, allulose, maple syrup, etc.

 - sugar-free chocolate chips I use Lily's semi-sweet baking chips

 - a few chopped nuts (I like hazelnuts)